 What to do?

 The crew goes to great lengths to try and make every day the very best that it possibly can be.
 Often that means the agenda is open to change.
 For example, on our first day, the activities orientation was interrupted by a super pod of dolphins that decided to ride the ship’s bow.
 The sight of more than 100 dolphins, leaping and shooting through the water like torpedoes was awe-inspiring.
 We had another drop-everything-for-nature moment a few nights later - this time for glow-in-the-dark dolphins!
-As night falls, bioluminescent creatures come to the surface of the water; they shine like fireflies.
+As night fell, bioluminescent creatures came to the surface of the water; they shone like fireflies.
 At the same time, a pod of dolphins approached.
 As they disrupted the water, the dolphins picked up the bioluminescent organisms.
 The effect?
-The dolphins appeared to glow.
+The dolphins appeared to glow!
 We watched those dolphins to choruses of oohs and aahs for nearly an hour.

 One afternoon of your cruise will be dedicated to whale watching from the big ship.
-Several different species of whales swim these waters - Gray, Blue, Fin, Humpback, Pilot, and Orca.
-We spotted several whale spouts that afternoon and followed one Humpback whale for nearly an hour.
+Several different species of whales swim these waters - gray, blue, fin, humpback, pilot, and orca.
+We spotted several whale spouts that afternoon and followed one humpback whale for nearly an hour.
 It rewarded us with several breaches and swooshes of its giant fluke.

 KidTripster Tip: Carry a camera with you at all times, so that you’re ready to capture wildlife moments.
 The ship supplies binoculars for viewing, as well.